Voyages in Medieval and Renaissance Music

 What We Do

 Our programmes generally create a journey or tell a story – and after all, a story is also a journey.
-We combine pieces of different eras by themes more than chronologically, and often include references to stars/winds/mountains, or navigate voyages through history/geography/emotions.
+We combine music of different eras by themes more than chronologically, and often include references to stars/winds/mountains, or navigate voyages through history/geography/emotions.
 We are based in London but travel widely, and we have performed or will be performing in an extensive variety of situations including the following:

-• Major concert venues such as St Martin-in-the-Fields and Kings Place;
+• Major concert venues such as St Martin-in-the-Fields and Kings Place

-• Churches, historic buildings, and museums such as the National Maritime Museum, Handel House (now called Handel and Hendrix in London), and the Geffrye Museum;
+• Churches, historic buildings, and museums such as the National Maritime Museum, Handel House (now called Handel and Hendrix in London), and the Geffrye Museum

-• Mental health activity days at MIND and The Dragon Café;
+• Mental health activity days at MIND and The Dragon Café

-• Celebrations of Shakespeare and other authors, anniversaries of historical events, other theatrical productions;
+• Celebrations of Shakespeare and other authors, anniversaries of historical events, other theatrical productions

-• Cafes, dinner meetings, and outdoor festivals such as Crystal Palace Overground Festival and Lewisham People’s Day
+• Cafés, dinner meetings, and outdoor festivals such as Crystal Palace Overground Festival and Lewisham People’s Day

 • Educational or fundraising events, church services, society or special-interest club meetings, private house concerts